is part of the Asian family of bodywork styles which include Thai Massage (Thailand), Shiatsu (Japan), Tui Na (China), and Yoga Therapy (India).

-There is no English equivalent, but it can be translated as ‘life energy’.
-This energy runs in channels which are called ‘Sen’ (Thai Massage), ‘Meridian’ (Japanese Shiatsu), or ‘Nadi’ (Indian Yoga).
+There is no exact English equivalent for these words, but they can be translated as ‘life energy’.
+This energy runs in channels that are called ‘Sen’ (Thai Massage), ‘Meridian’ (Chinese Medicine), or ‘Nadi’ (Indian Yoga).

-Western Medicine does not recognize this energy, but healing methods which are based on this energy have been successfully used for literally thousands of years in Thailand, China and India up to the present day to treat and, more importantly, prevent diseases.
+Western Medicine does not recognize this energy, but healing methods that are based on this energy have been successfully used for literally thousands of years in Thailand, China, and India up to the present day to treat and, more importantly, prevent diseases.

 There are countless success stories, and the effectiveness of these healing methods is beyond doubt for many millions of people.

 The Thai Healing Massage system includes several compatible therapeutic bodywork styles that refine, improve, and enhance traditional Thai Massage.
 They include

 Thai Healing Massage Academy provides online training with instructor support, an interactive learning environment, a risk-free purchase guarantee, and certification/CEUs.

 If the body is not moved, it will deteriorate

 The body has a need for movement which is largely stifled in Western society with our sedentary habits.

 If muscles are underused or overused they stiffen and shorten, resulting in restricted movement, tightness, and pain.